magician-project/magician-project/framework.md

 - `TactileSystem`: have a **tactile system** that can sense the car body and provide data on the defects using haptic feedback;
 - `VisionSystem`: have a **vision system** that can sense the car body and provide data on the defects using image processing;
 - `LocalisationSystem`: have a **localisation system** that can provide the positioning of different components (such as the robot, or the car body) w.r.t. a common reference frame;
+- `WeldingSystem`: component that interfaces with the production floor, retrieve the status of the weld status, and provide some *conversions* for critical areas provided by the welder.
-- provide **algorithms** that put together all these data in a coherent way that can be used by the motion planner.
+- provides **algorithms** that put together all these data in a coherent way that can be used by the motion planner.

 ### Human sensing
 This module takes data of the environment and is responsible to produce data describing the human involvement with the robotic cell.